Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Interpretation of the Human-Eval results of figure understanding.} In this part, we summarize the performances of human participators for the figure understanding task and compare the differences and similarities between human-generated answers and LMM-generated answers.
-To examine the upper bound of LMM performance, we included the 5 major voting with o1, \textit{o1 (5 mv)}, as a new baseline and the best-of-5 with o1, \textit{o1 (bo5)}, as the oracle for o1.
-We selected eight human experts, numbered from H1$-$H8, to conduct experiments.
-According to Figure \ref{fig: lmm human evaluation metric} (a), the performer with the best average accuracy in answering figure-related questions is still human, while LMMs with test-time computation with three different variations can only surpass two human participators.
+\textbf{Interpretation of the Human-Eval results of figure understanding.} In this section, we compare the performance of human participants and LMMs on the figure understanding task, highlighting both similarities and differences in their outputs.
+To approximate the upper bound of LMM performance, we introduced two additional baselines for o1: the five-majority-vote variant (\textit{o1 (5 mv)}) and the best-of-five variant (\textit{o1 (bo5)}), the latter option serving as an oracle.
+We also had eight human experts (H1–H8) in the evaluation.
+According to Figure \ref{fig: lmm human evaluation metric} (a), the performer with the best average accuracy in answering figure-related questions is still human, while LMMs with test-time computation with three different variations can only surpass two humans \textcolor{red}{in mean accuracy}.
+This observation still holds for the 10 additional images introduced in the revision, according to Extended Data Figure \ref{supfig: additional image} (human expert's accuracy is 88\%, while o1's accuracy is 83\%).
 Moreover, major voting improves the accuracy of the LMM and reduces the difference in performance compared with the best human participators.
 This conclusion is supported by the p-value difference of the two-sided Wilcoxon rank-sum test.
 However, major voting consumes more tokens and therefore leads to higher costs.
 Therefore, we also explored how to utilize rationale engineering to improve the answer accuracy of LMM in the next section.
 In Figure \ref{fig: lmm human evaluation metric} (b), we visualize the differences between the performances of LMMs and humans by categories.
 We found that \textit{o1 (5 mv)} ranks higher than o1 in figure summarization and counting ability apparently, the LLMs might have more randomness in generating answers related to these tasks.
 Moreover, in all of the categories, the best performer is human, but the human participators also have in-group variation across different categories.
 However, according to Extended Data Figure \ref{supfig: time cost compare} (b), LMMs still have advantages in reducing both the time cost and monetary cost for this task.
 Here the monetary cost of LMMs is computed based on the token price of API calling \cite{openaiapitoken}.
-Therefore, if we want to utilize the responses of human participators to improve the performance of the LMM, we need to consider the reference population in detail and select human participators with higher correctness rates to generate the data.
+These findings indicate that integrating human feedback remains valuable for improving LMM performance.
+However, to maximize benefits, careful selection of reference participants is necessary, prioritizing individuals with higher accuracy to ensure the reliability of training or evaluation data.